Integrate

 Integration from start to end

-Hopp comes with several integration points to ease the configuration of context-specific application.
+Hopp comes with several integration points to ease the configuration of context-specific applications.

 The migration starts when source data is loaded into the export database's generated source tables.
 Similarly, it ends when the resulting target data is created and stored using the Portal.

-From an end to end migration system perspective, loading data from the source system to be migrated and the extensions to offload the resulting target data for delivery or insertion into the target system is a typical integration point that requires some integration functionality.
+From an end-to-end migration system perspective, loading data from the source system to be migrated and the extensions offloading the resulting target data for delivery or insertion into the target system are typical integration points that require some integration functionality.

 Integrations framework